 The Anti-Monopoly Law of PRC promulgated by the SCNPC on August 30, 2007, which became effective on August 1, 2008, and the Interim Provisions on the Review of Concentrations of Undertakings promulgated by the SAMR on October 23, 2020, which became effective on December 1, 2020, require that transactions which are deemed concentrations and involve parties with specified turnover thresholds must be cleared by the SAMR before they can be completed.
-On October 23, 2021, the SCNPC published the draft amended Anti-Monopoly Law of PRC for public comment, or the Draft Amended Anti-Monopoly Law, which provides that, among others, business operators should not exclude or limit competition by abusing data, algorithms, technology, capital advantages and platform rules.
-The Draft Revised Anti-Monopoly Law also requires relevant government authorities to strengthen the examination of concentration of undertakings in areas such as finance, media, science and technology.
-On February 7, 2021, the Anti-Monopoly Guidelines for Internet Platforms was promulgated by the Antimonopoly Commission of the PRC State Council which specifies certain activities of internet platforms should be identified as monopolistic and concentrations of undertakings involving contractual control structure are subject to anti-monopoly scrutiny as well.
+On October 23, 2021, the SCNPC published the draft amended Anti-Monopoly Law of PRC for public comment, or the Amended Anti-Monopoly Law, which became effective on August 1, 2022.
+The Amended Anti-Monopoly Law requires that, among others, business operators should not exclude or limit competition by abusing data, algorithms, technology, capital advantages and platform rules, and that relevant government authorities shall strengthen the examination of concentration of undertakings in areas such as national economy and people's livelihood.
+On February 7, 2021, the Anti-Monopoly Guidelines for Platform Economy was promulgated by the Antimonopoly Commission of the PRC State Council which specifies certain activities of internet platforms should be identified as monopolistic and concentrations of undertakings involving contractual control structure are subject to anti-monopoly scrutiny as well.